rept0id/compbolt/README.md

     MONTHLY = 12
 ```

-Our function now, waits for a specific set of numbers for compound and we can be sure about it, we don't have to rely on checks inside each function that give a big complexity, we may forget to write.
+Our function now, waits for a specific set of numbers for compound and we can be sure about it, we don't have to rely on checks inside each function that given a big complexity, we may forget to write.
 ```python
 def calculate_compound_interest(
     *,